mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-develop-sample-app.md

 It has become much simpler.

-The article fetching part now uses the public functions and variables of the aforementioned Composable.
-Here again, Nuxt3's Auto Import is effective, so there is no need to write import statements for useArticles.
+The article fetching part uses the public functions and variables of the earlier Composable.
+Here again, Nuxt3's Auto Import is effective, so there is no need to write an import statement for useArticles.

 ## Reusing UI Components with Components

 Finally, let's create reusable UI components with Vue components.
 This part is basically the same as in Nuxt2.
-Here, we will create an advertisement display component and place advertisements on each page.
+Here, we create an advertisement display component and place advertisements on each page.

 Vue components are created in the `components` directory, similar to Nuxt2.
-We have created the following `Advertisement.vue` file.
+We created the following `Advertisement.vue` file.

 ```html
 <script setup lang="ts">